 Materials are all around us.
-At Mid-GLAM, 7th- through 9th-graders will have the opportunity to think like a materials scientist by investigating how materials are put together, how they can be used, and how they can be changed or improved.
-Campers will by exploring the heart of materials, like plastic or metals, that makes up the everyday objects around us — from the clothes we wear to the batteries that power our phones.
+At Mid-GLAM, 7th- through 9th-graders will have the opportunity to think like a materials scientist by investigating how materials are put together, how they can be used and how they can be changed or improved.
+Campers will by exploring the heart of materials, like plastic or metals, that make up the everyday objects around us — from the clothes we wear to the batteries that power our phones.
 Your grade-schooler will walk away with a basis of STEM knowledge and a great deal of fun.

-Mid-GLAM (Girls Learning About Materials) Camp
+Mid-GLAM (Middle-School Generation Learning About Materials) Camp

 For rising 7th – 9th graders [EAGER*]

 All camp applications are submitted through Worldwide Youth in Science and Engineering Program.
 No special background is required to participate — only curious minds ready for fun.